Dosage Form: injection

 Rare cases of hypersensitivity reactions have been reported, including anaphylaxis.

 Administration of Calcitriol Injection to patients in excess of their requirements can cause hypercalcemia, hypercalciuria and hyperphosphatemia.
-High intake of calcium and phosphate concomitant with calcitriol injection may lead to similar abnormalities.
+High intake of calcium and phosphate concomitant with Calcitriol Injection may lead to similar abnormalities (see WARNINGS, PRECAUTIONS and ADVERSE REACTIONS).

 General treatment of hypercalcemia (greater than 1 mg/dL above the upper limit of normal range) consists of immediate discontinuation of Calcitriol Injection therapy, institution of a low calcium diet and withdrawal of calcium supplements.
 Serum calcium levels should be determined daily until normocalcemia ensues.
 Hypercalcemia usually resolves in two to seven days.
 When serum calcium levels have returned to within normal limits, Calcitriol Injection therapy may be reinstituted at a dose 0.5 mcg less than prior therapy.
 Serum calcium levels should be obtained at least twice weekly after all dosage changes.